rrovetto/Ontology-Development-Guidelines/README.md

 - [List of Ontology Education (PPT file)](https://www.slideshare.net/RobertRovetto/ontology-courses-education)
 - [List of Ontology Services (PPT file)](https://www.slideshare.net/RobertRovetto/ontology-services-238070099)

-## Stages of Ontology Development (dynamic and iterative)
-A generic computational ontology development methodology includes the following activities: identifying and scoping your target subject or set of concepts; corpus material or domain research; listing or creating a defined set of terms, a taxonomy and classificaiton system; and both applications of and data for that system.
-It is **iterative** and **non-linear**: some phases of the development process may be performed concurrently and revisited.
+## A Note on types of approaches
 _Botton-Up development from data (example 1)_: examine data and the identify the relevant subject matter. create ontology constructs (classes, etc.) from what the data is about (e.g., only classes for what the data contains).

 _Botton-Up development from subject matter (example 2)_: examine the subjectmatter (e.g., corpus documents, subject nomenclature, etc.) and create corresponding ontology constructs for the most common categories and concepts found in the subjectmatter.

 _Top-Down development (example)_: identify and create ontology constructs independent of examining data, but which can annotate the data.
 E.g., create abstract classes and modify accordingly once you examine the data and the intended meaning of the datasets and data elements.

+## Stages of Ontology Development (dynamic and iterative)
+A generic computational ontology development methodology includes the following activities: identifying and scoping your target subject or set of concepts; corpus material or domain research; listing or creating a defined set of terms, a taxonomy and classificaiton system; and both applications of and data for that system.
+It is **iterative** and **non-linear**: some phases of the development process may be performed concurrently and revisited.

 ### 1. Purpose, Subject matter & Data
 - Identify purpose(s), goal(s), or function(s) for the ontology. _What is it for?
 How is it intended to be used?
 What are the desired features and functionalities?_